Hindsight-Technology/documentation/other/legal/agreements/terms.rst

     Is considered a Bug any failure of the Software that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
-Non-compliance with specifications or requirements will be considered as Bugs at the discretion of Twenty20 SA (typically, when the Software does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).
+Non-compliance with specifications or requirements will be considered as Bugs at the discretion of Hindsight (typically, when the Software does not produce the results or performance it was designed to produce, or when a country-specific feature does not meet legal accounting requirements anymore).

-.. _enterprise_access:

-3 Access to source code
+3 Access to Software
 =======================

-For the duration of this Agreement, Twenty20 SA gives the Customer a non-exclusive, non-transferable license to use (execute, modify, execute after modification) the Twenty20 software, under the terms set forth in :ref:`appendix_a`.

-The Customer agrees to take all necessary measures to guarantee the unmodified execution of the part of the Software that verifies the validity of the usage and collects statistics for that purpose, including but not limited to the running of an instance, the applications installed and the number of Users.

-Twenty20 SA commits not to disclose individual or named figures to third parties without the consent of the Customer, and to deal with all collected data in compliance with its official Privacy Policy, as published on `Twenty20 SA's website <https://www.odoo.com>`_.
+This Software can only be used (executed, modified, executed after modifications) with a valid Software Subscription for the correct number of contracted users.

+It is forbidden to publish, distribute, sublicense, or sell copies of the Software or modified copies of the Software, unless otherwise agreed to in writing by Hindsight.

 Upon expiration or termination of this Agreement, this license is revoked immediately and the Customer agrees to stop using the software.

-Should the Customer breach the terms of this section, the Customer agrees to pay Twenty20 SA an extra fee equal to 300% of the applicable list price for the actual number of Users for one year.
+Should the Customer breach the terms of this section, the Customer agrees to pay Hindsight an extra fee equal to 300% of the applicable list price for the actual number of Users for one year.

 .. _services:

-4 Service Level
+4 Services
 ===============

 4.1 Bug Fixing Service
 ----------------------

-For the duration of this Agreement, Twenty20 SA commits to making all reasonable efforts to remedy any Bug of the Software submitted by the Customer through the appropriate channel (typically, Twenty20 SA's service desk email address or website form), and to start handling such Customer submissions within 2 business days.
+For the duration of this Agreement, Hindsight commits to making all reasonable efforts to remedy any Bug of the Software submitted by the Customer through the appropriate channel (typically, Hindsight service desk, email address, or website form), and to start handling such Customer submissions within 2 business days.

-The Customer understands that Bugs caused by a modification or extension that is not part of the official Software will not be covered by this service.

-Both parties acknowledge that as specified in the license of the Software and in the :ref:`liability` section of this Agreement, Twenty20 SA cannot be held liable for Bugs in the Software.

 4.2 Support Service
 -------------------